FoteinosMerg/deliverable/index.md

 $$

-where $X$ is the set of acceptable public instances, $W$ is the set of acceptable private witnesses and 0, 1 hold here their usual logical meanings.
+where $X$ is the set of acceptable public instances, $W$ is the set of acceptable private witnesses and 0, 1 hold their usual logical meanings.
 For example, if the verifier were a web server holding a database of hashed passwords and the prover were the web client of a registered user, the latter does not need to send their password *w*